 VAT is charged on supplies of goods and services including imports at the rate of 9% (reduced from 1 January 2016).
 Certain supplies are exempt.
 Other supplies, including those in the nature of exports, are zero-rated.
 Fiji’s Value Added Tax Act 1991 is similar in concept to, but not identical to New Zealand’s Goods and Services (GST) legislation.

-STT applies at a rate of 6% (reduced from 1 August 2017) on provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets as well as hire of rental cars and tours where the annual gross turnover for the provision of service exceeds F$1.25 million.
-The provider of the services must account to the tax authorities for this tax.
+ECAL of 5% (reduced from 10% effective 1 August 2020) applies on prescribed imported goods and to the provision of services such as accommodation including home stays, meals, beverages, live entertainment and cinema tickets, as well as hire of rental cars and tours, where the annual gross turnover for the provision of service exceeds F$3 million (reduced from F$1.25m effective from 1 August 2020).
+The provider of the services must account for ECAL to the tax authorities.

 Customs and excise duties